Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-\paragraph{v.\ Calculating the sensitivity matrix:} Eqs.~\ref{eq:log-hessian}, \ref{eq:LM}, \ref{eq:P matrix} and \ref{eq:LIS matrix} are used to calculate the Hessian $\mathbf{H}$, the Levenberg-Marquardt Hessian $\mathbf{L}$, the PCA Hessian $\mathbf{P}$, and the likelihood-informed subspace $\mathbf{G}$, respectively.
+\paragraph{Step v.\ Calculating the sensitivity matrix:} Eqs.~\ref{eq:log-hessian}, \ref{eq:LM}, \ref{eq:P matrix} and \ref{eq:LIS matrix} are used to calculate the Hessian $\mathbf{H}$, the Levenberg-Marquardt Hessian $\mathbf{L}$, the PCA Hessian $\mathbf{P}$, and the likelihood-informed subspace $\mathbf{G}$, respectively.
 Each of these matrices acts as a sensitivity matrix for the purpose of analyzing sloppiness.
-In the absense of analytical derivatives, we use central finite differences \cite{Beers2006} to approximate first and second order derivatives of the log-likelihood function with respect to the logarithm of parameters, with a step size $\Delta\theta_i=\delta\times\theta_i,i=1,\ldots,N_\theta$ where $\delta$ is a small scalar between $10^{-4}$ and $10^{-2}$.
-Rows and columns of each sensitivity matrix characterizing sensitivity of the model-data fit to the measurement error $\varepsilon$ and standard deviation $\sigma$ are not calculated, as eigenparameters containing $\varepsilon$ and $\sigma$ are either trivial or difficult to interpret.
-As a result, the dimension of the square symmetric sensitivity matrices $\mathbf{H}$, $\mathbf{L}$, $\mathbf{P}$, and $\mathbf{G}$ obtained here is equal to the number of model parameters, excluding the measurement error $\varepsilon$ or standard deviation $\sigma$, \ie we obtain $3\times 3$ sensitivity matrices in the Michaelis-Menten kinetics example, $20\times 20$ in the ecological application, and $9\times 9$ in the cardiac electrophysiological application.
+In the absence of analytical derivatives, we use central finite differences \cite{Hoffman2018} to approximate first and second order derivatives of the log-likelihood function with respect to the logarithm of parameters, with a step size $\Delta\theta_i=\delta\times\theta_i,i=1,\ldots,N_\theta$ where $\delta$ is a small scalar between $10^{-4}$ and $10^{-2}$. \hltext{Finite differencing is the most widely used technique for numerical differentiation in physical applications \cite{Hoffman2018}, including approximations of the sensitivity matrix ($\mathbf{H}$ or $\mathbf{L}$) in standard analysis of model sloppiness \cite{Brown2004,Apgar2010,Mannakee2016}.
+However, for more complex models than those considered here, this technique can become computationally expensive, as it requires multiple model evaluations for approximating derivatives.
+As an alternative, more sophisticated methods such as automatic differentiation \cite{Bucker2006} may also be used (where appropriate) in conjunction with the analysis of model sloppiness \cite{Gutenkunst2007,Transtrum2017}.}